 Every event will encourage attendees to participate, with a monthly image submission based a on specific topic.

 The top five, as judged by our event committee, will be shown at the event with photogs brought up to discuss their image.
-Images will also be put up in a gallery on NYCMotorcyclist.com and possibly be used in a future issue of Motoveli Magazine.
-Top five entries each month will earn a limited edition Motos & Photos Night pin.
+Photos will also be put up in a gallery on NYCMotorcyclist.com and possibly be used in a future issue of Motoveli Magazine.

-If you're using the form, once you've attached your image remember to click the 'Begin Upload
+NOTE: If you're using the form, once you've attached your image remember to click the 'Begin Upload' button.

 NEXX North America has stepped up for this round as a sponsor, generously offering an X-Garage Devon helmet (black and yellow), including a snap-on face shield and detachable sun visor, for our event fundraising raffle. (valued at $280)